["trends"]

 Top view of two Grand Mimosa cocktails with fresh strawberry garnish

 Take your regular Mimosa to a top-shelf level with the addition of a zesty splash of Grand Marnier.
-While it might seem like a tiny twist on the traditional recipe, this Cognac-based orange liqueur gives it a big flavor makeover, resulting in a decidedly intriguing Grand Mimosa.
+While it might seem like a tiny twist on the traditional recipe, this cognac-based orange liqueur gives it a big flavor makeover, resulting in a decidedly intriguing Grand Mimosa.

 Learn more: Grand Marnier vs Cointreau: Everything You Need to Know